pepperpepperpepper/OpenDroidPDF/plan.md

   - then open the resulting PDF in the reader.
 - In the reader UI for imported Word docs:
   - hide/disable “Save” (there is nothing to save “into the .doc/.docx”),
-  - keep Share/Print/Export enabled (export produces a PDF).
+  - keep Share/Print/Export enabled (export produces a PDF),
+  - show an info banner “Imported document (Word)” (with a help link/explainer).
 - If conversion is unavailable/fails:
   - show an actionable error (install/enable converter; or “Open in another app and export to PDF, then open the PDF”).

-Data/identity rules (to keep sidecar stable)
+Data/identity + caching rules (to keep sidecar stable)
+- Canonical doc identity:
+  - `docId = sha256(sourceBytes)` of the Word file.
+  - Compute off the UI thread (streaming); never read the file twice just to hash.
-- Doc identity key:
+- Cache key:
-  - use the source Word file’s content-derived `docId` (sha256 of bytes) as the canonical identity.
-- Cache the converted PDF per `docId`:
+  - derived PDF is cached per `docId` (e.g., `<cacheDir>/<docId>.pdf`).
-  - reuse the cached PDF on reopen to keep anchors stable,
-  - invalidate/reconvert when the source file bytes change (docId changes).
+  - Invalidate/reconvert when the source bytes change (docId changes).
+- Cache size:
+  - keep a bounded cache (LRU by last-opened) so conversions don’t grow disk unbounded.

-Implementation slices (each is a small commit: implement → smoke → docs → push)
+Implementation slices (each is a small commit: implement → verify → docs → push)

-W0 — Plumbing + gating (Android + Linux)
+- [ ] W0 — Plumbing + gating (Android + Linux)
-- Allow selecting `.docx`/`.doc`:
+  - Accept `.docx`/`.doc` in pick/open flows:
-  - Android file browser filters + MIME filters
+    - Android MIME: `application/vnd.openxmlformats-officedocument.wordprocessingml.document`, `application/msword`
+    - plus filename-extension fallback when providers lie.
-  - Desktop open dialog / CLI path handling (where applicable)
+    - Desktop open dialog / CLI path handling (where applicable).
-- Add a new document-open branch: “Word → import pipeline → open resulting PDF”.
+  - Add a document-open branch: “Word → import pipeline → open resulting PDF”.
-- Ensure UI gating is consistent:
+  - Ensure UI gating uses the “origin = Word” signal:
-  - Save disabled; Export/Share available; show an info banner “Imported document (Word)”.
+    - Save disabled; Export/Share available; info banner shown.
   - Definition of done:
     - Selecting a `.docx`/`.doc` never crashes; user sees either a converter flow or a clear “conversion unavailable” message.

-W1 — Linux/desktop conversion (LibreOffice headless)
+- [ ] W1 — Linux/desktop conversion (LibreOffice headless)
-- Implement “Word → PDF” conversion using `soffice` (LibreOffice):
+  - Convert using LibreOffice (`soffice`) with a dedicated temporary profile:
-  - `soffice --headless --convert-to pdf --outdir <cacheDir> <input>`
+    - `soffice --headless --nologo --nolockcheck --nodefault --norestore --invisible -env:UserInstallation=file://<tmpProfileDir> --convert-to pdf --outdir <cacheDir> <input>`
-- Cache location:
-  - per-user cache directory (e.g., under the app’s existing cache/tmp folder), keyed by `docId`.
-- Smokes:
+  - Capture logs + exit status; enforce a timeout and show a clear failure message.
   - Add `scripts/linux_docx_import_smoke.sh`:
-    - convert a tiny fixture `.docx` → PDF
+    - convert `test_assets/word_with_text.docx` → cached PDF
     - render page 1 and assert non-blank
-    - optionally assert extracted text contains a known token (via `pp_demo`/`pp_core` extraction, not OCR)
+    - optionally assert extracted text contains a known token (prefer `pp_core` text extraction; OCR is last-resort).
   - Definition of done:
     - On Linux, opening `.docx`/`.doc` works end-to-end and can export an annotated PDF.

-W2 — Android conversion (v1: guided external conversion; v2 optional)
+- [ ] W2 — Android conversion (v1: guided external conversion; v2 optional)
   - v1 (ship this first; realistic for F-Droid):
     - When a `.docx`/`.doc` is selected, show a dialog:
-    - explains that OpenDroidPDF imports Word docs as PDF,
+      - explains OpenDroidPDF imports Word docs as PDF,
-    - offers “Open in another app to convert to PDF” (ACTION_VIEW),
+      - offers “Open in another app to convert to PDF” (`ACTION_VIEW`),
       - explains how to return: “Share/Save as PDF, then open that PDF in OpenDroidPDF”.
-  - Add a deterministic Genymotion smoke that asserts the dialog is shown (no crash).
+    - Add a deterministic Genymotion smoke asserting the dialog is shown (no crash).
-- v2 (optional later; only if we find a small, dependable approach):
+  - v2 (optional later):
-  - integrate an in-app converter *only if* size/licensing/perf are acceptable for F-Droid.
+    - only consider an in-app converter if size/licensing/perf are acceptable for F-Droid.
   - Definition of done:
     - Android provides a clear user path; no silent failure; no broken Save semantics.

-W3 — Sidecar + export semantics for imported docs
+- [ ] W3 — Sidecar + export semantics for imported docs
-- Ensure imported Word docs use sidecar persistence only (same behavior as EPUB / read-only PDF).
+  - Imported Word docs use sidecar persistence only (same behavior as EPUB / read-only PDF).
   - Export path:
-  - “Export annotated PDF” produces a PDF with original content + overlay marks.
+    - “Export annotated PDF” produces a PDF with original content + overlay marks (using the derived PDF as base).
+  - Recents/viewport:
-- Ensure recents/viewport are keyed by the Word doc’s `docId` (not the cache PDF filename) so rename/move works.
+    - key by the Word doc’s `docId` (not the cache PDF filename) so rename/move works.
+    - store the source URI/path so reopen re-runs the import pipeline (and reuses cache when docId matches).
   - Definition of done:
-  - Reopen/imported doc restores viewport and annotations reliably.
+    - Reopen restores viewport and annotations reliably (no “lost notes” after rename/move).

-W4 — Fixtures + docs
+- [ ] W4 — Fixtures + docs
-- Add a tiny `test_assets/word_with_text.docx` fixture containing a stable token.
+  - Add `test_assets/word_with_text.docx` fixture containing a stable token.
   - Document prerequisites:
     - `docs/desktop_linux.md`: LibreOffice requirement for Word import on Linux.
-  - `docs/transition.md`: how imported docs behave (Save disabled; export is sharing path).
+    - `docs/transition.md`: imported docs behavior (Save disabled; export is the sharing path).
   - Definition of done:
-  - CI/smokes cover the “import path exists and is non-blank” on Linux, and “Android shows guidance” on Android.
+    - CI/smokes cover “import path exists + non-blank render” on Linux, and “Android shows guidance” on Android.

+Open decisions (parked until W0–W3 are stable)
+- Do we want “Import as PDF” to produce a user-visible saved PDF (explicit Save As), or keep it as a cache artifact unless exported?
+- For very large Word files, do we keep full sha256 as canonical, or switch to a fast+safe partial-hash strategy?
+- Android v2: is there any acceptable in-app conversion path for F-Droid, or is external conversion the permanent approach?

 Recent progress (keep short; older history lives in git + baseline_smoke)
-- 2025-12-30: Docs cleanup: removed stale `todo.md` and `cleanup_plan.md`.
+- 2025-12-30: Docs cleanup: removed stale `todo.md` and cleanup plans.
 Commit: `0c903dd7`.
+- 2025-12-31: Plan refresh: consolidated plan and added Word import track.
+Commit: `d4201d39`.